SupahNickie/RailsPortfolio/README.md

 - Figuring out CSS issues, though my app still does not seem to want to work fully with the asset pipeline.
 I will do more investigation into the matter on the weekend.

 ![Screencap](/public/images/screenshot3.png "Screencap of Bootstrap Blog page with new CSS theme")

+October 14, 2013

+- Finished writing tests for CRUD actions in the Projects section.